Full-time: 3 years, Part-time: 4-6 years

 What you will study

-You can study Media Studies as either a joint, major or minor subject.
+You can study Media and Communication as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 You will study modules such as: